Share, File, Folder, Directory Access Monitoring and Alerting

 A remote user opens a large number of files (when the opened file count exceeds the specified limit).
 The program can also monitor the total file size of files opened by a user.

-Please read use cases below.
+Please read the use cases below.
 We highly recommend you to read them in order to understand what the program can do for folder and share monitoring in your company.

 - Showing a screen message